StudioGalt/Sign-Language-Mocap-Archive/README.md

 2) Why is she a girl?

 Hatsune Miku demands it.
 The real reason is part of the clean up process is making sure the mesh doesn't intersect itself.
-This is a more likley to happen on a female avatar then a male avatar.
+This is a more likely to happen on a female avatar than a male avatar.
 If the avatar intersections are fixed for female, it should be fixed for a male avatar.

 3) Can I use her in X?

 She is opensource and free to use.
 Please no crimes.